- EaseUS Freeware

 1. EaseUS Partition Master - Easiest

 This method is the easiest one.
 You don't need to have much partition knowledge.
 All you need is a professional partition management tool, and this tool will help you with all operations.
 Here we recommend EaseUS Partition Master.
-It is specialized in computer partition management.
-Here are the features of EaseUS Partition Master.
+It is specialized in computer partition management and you can directly add unallocated space to D drive, C drive, or other drives regardless of whether the unallocated space is neighboring or not.

 Please download the EaseUS Partition Master and follow the guide below to see how to add unallocated space to D drive in 3 steps.

 Step 1.
-Right-click the partition that next to the unallocated space, select "Resize/Move."
+Select the partition next to the unallocated space, select "Resize/Move".

 Step 2.
 Put the mouse on the partition and drag it to the left or right to move the unallocated space.